pranavnatarajan/CSE-163-Final-Project/README.md

 Total_Matches | Total Matches
 Total_Matches_Reg | Total Matches that ended in Regulation.
 (If a game ended in AET, this does not increment the **Total_Matches_Reg**)
 Home_Matches_Reg | Total Home matches that ended in Regulation.
-Total_Matches_AET | All matches that were decided after AET.
-Home_Matches_AET | Home Matches that were decided after AET.
-Total_Matches_Pens | All matches that ended in Penalty Kicks.
-Home_Matches_Pens | All home matches that ended in Penalty Kicks.
 Home_Wins_Reg | Home wins during regulation.
 Home_Ties_Reg | Home ties during regulation.
 If a game goes into AET, then this counts as a tie during regulation.
 Away_Wins_Reg | Away wins during regulation.